 Each session listed above consists of a doubles match and 2 singles matches, with 2 sessions being held on the 24th.
 All matches are decided based on best-of-3 tiebreak sets.
 The 8 finalist teams are the winners and runner-ups of their constituent groups during the Round Robin Group stage.

-Following the group stage of the event on the 13th through to the 18th of September, 8 teams have qualified to advance to the Final 8 stage.
+Following the group stage of the event on the 12th through to the 17th of September, 8 teams have qualified to advance to the Final 8 stage.
 Russia, the 2021 champions, and the runner-ups Belarus have been disqualified from the tournament in light of Russian invasion of Ukraine.
-Serbia was given Russia’s protected spot in the Finals instead.
 The 8 teams on the Final stage, their players, and captains are as follows:

 Italy